glimpse-editor/glimpse-editor.github.io/content/about.md

 ## What is wrong with the "GIMP" name? {#what-is-wrong-with-the-gimp-name}
 If English is not your first language, then you may not have realised that the word "gimp" is problematic.
 In some countries it is considered a slur against disabled people and a playground insult thrown at unpopular children.
 It can also be linked to certain "after dark" activities performed by consenting adults.

 You may think that this is "political correctness gone mad" and that those who have been complaining about it for more than a decade are "over-sensitive", but this choice does have real-life consequences.
-In addition to the pain it can cause to marginalized communities many of us have our own free software advocacy stories about the GNU Image Manipulation Program not being taken seriously in professional settings, or educational institutions that felt unable to provide or recommend the program to their students for legal or moral reasons.
+In addition to the pain it can cause to marginalized communities many of us have our own free software advocacy stories about the GNU Image Manipulation Program not being taken seriously in professional settings, or educational institutions that felt unable to provide or recommend the program to their students due to possible legal or moral concerns.

-We believe free software should be accessible to everyone, and in this case a re-brand is both a desirable and very straightforward fix that could attract a whole new generation of contributors and users.
+We believe free software should be accessible to everyone, and in this case a re-brand is both a desirable and ve\\ry straightforward fix that could attract a whole new generation of contributors and users.

 [Return to top](#contents)